-- 1. Mobile ladder stands and platforms have a step width of at least 16 inches; - 2.
-The steps and platforms of mobile ladder stands and platforms are slip resistant.
-Slipresistant surfaces must be either an integral part of the design and construction of the mobile ladder stand and platform, or provided as a secondary process or operation, such as dimpling, knurling, shotblasting, coating, spraying, or applying durable slipresistant tapes; - 3.
-Mobile ladder stands and platforms are capable of supporting at least 4 times their maximum intended load; - 4.
-Wheels and casters under load are capable of supporting their proportional share of 4 times the maximum intended load, plus their proportional share of the unit's weight; - 5.
-Unless otherwise specified in this section, mobile ladder stands and platforms with a top step height of 4 feet or above have handrails with a vertical height of 29.5 inches to 37 inches, measured from the front edge of a step.
-Removable gates or non-rigid members, such as chains, may be used instead of handrails in special use applications; - 6.
-The maximum work-surface height of mobile ladder stands and platforms does not exceed 4 times the shortest base dimension, without additional support.
-For greater heights, outriggers, counterweights, or comparable means that stabilize the mobile ladder stands and platforms and prevent overturning must be used; - 7.
-Mobile ladder stands and platforms that have wheels or casters are equipped with a system to impede horizontal movement when an employee is on the stand or platform; and - 8.
-No mobile ladder stands or platform moves when an employee is on it.
+- 1. mobile ladder stands and platforms have a step width of at least 16 inches; - 2. the steps and platforms of mobile ladder stands and platforms are slip resistant.
+Slipresistant surfaces must be either an integral part of the design and construction of the mobile ladder stand and platform, or provided as a secondary process or operation, such as dimpling, knurling, shotblasting, coating, spraying, or applying durable slipresistant tapes; - 3. mobile ladder stands and platforms are capable of supporting at least four times their maximum intended load; - 4. wheels and casters under load are capable of supporting their proportional share of four times the maximum intended load, plus their proportional share of the unit's weight; - 5. unless otherwise specified in this section, mobile ladder stands and platforms with a top step height of 4 feet or above have handrails with a vertical height of 29.5 inches to 37 inches, measured from the front edge of a step.
+Removable gates or non-rigid members, such as chains, may be used instead of handrails in special use applications. - 6. the maximum work-surface height of mobile ladder stands and platforms does not exceed four times the shortest base dimension, without additional support.
+For greater heights, outriggers, counterweights, or comparable means that stabilize the mobile ladder stands and platforms and prevent overturning must be used;

+- 7. mobile ladder stands and platforms that have wheels or casters are equipped with a system to impede horizontal movement when an employee is on the stand or platform, and - 8. no mobile ladder stand or platform moves when an employee is on it.